 What are Native Mobile Apps?

 A native app is an application written in a language specific to the operating systems that it is developed for.
 Through Native mobile app development, the product is created and optimized for a specific platform.

 As a result, a native app often benefits from a seamless and high-quality performance on the device as it is able to leverage the operating system’s full capabilities.
 The very fact that they are developed for a specific platform and that they are compiled using a platform’s core programming language and APIs makes them both very fast and responsive.

 What is Hybrid App Development?

 Hybrid mobile applications look and act much like a native mobile app, but they’re actually websites packaged in a native wrapper.
-The main benefit when comparing a native app vs. hybrid app is that a hybrid mobile app can run on any device or platform.
+The main benefit when comparing a native app vs. a hybrid app is that a hybrid mobile app can run on any device or platform.
 This typically cuts down on development time and allows it to reach a wider audience.